ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 I don't plan on actually building a new program for funding open source, so please contact me if this is something that you'd like to actually work on!
-I think something like this is a viable option for funding large amounts of open source, but it will require a lot of work to get it there.
+This is a viable option for funding large amounts of open source, but it will require a lot of work.
 I'm happy to help,
 but it will really take motivated people to execute on this idea and make it happen.